golovalastic/Peer-graded-Assignment-Getting-and-Cleaning-Data/README.md

 11. Rename of activity types

 # Group by and summarize
-12. Group by DatasetType,ActivityType,UserID and summarize mean with help of gplyr
+12. Group by UserID,ActivityType and summarize mean with help of gplyr